Altinn/altinn-studio-docs/content/app/development/api/instance/_index.en.md

 }
 ```

-Underneath you can see examples of how substatus looks like in the message box, and in the receipt where the substatus is set up in the following way:
+Below you can see examples of how substatus looks like in the message box, and in the receipt where the substatus is set up in the following way:
 ```json
 {
     "label": "Accepted",